wunderkind2k1/auth-server-task/keytool/README.md

 This package is intentionally separated from the main application code to maintain a clear boundary between the core application logic and its supporting tools.
 While it exists in the same repository (mono repo approach), it should not be imported or used directly by the main application.

-The main application uses its own key loading logic in [`internal/token/keyloader.go`](../server/internal/token/keyloader.go) to maintain independence and avoid coupling with this tool.
+The main application uses its own key parsing logic in [`internal/token/keyloader.go`](../server/internal/token/keyloader.go) to maintain independence and avoid coupling with this tool.

 ## Test Keys